-- 2) Challenge atmosphere with a light scattering photometer 3) Fit check by user 6.
-Fit testing of individual is normally quantitative Objective 2.07.07 a.
-Involves measurement of a challenge atmosphere both inside and outside respiratory facepiece A "fit factor" is determined by dividing concentration b. of challenge atmosphere outside respirator by concentration inside facepiece Note: DOP has been c.
-An oil mist may be used as a challenge atmosphere or discontinued as a particle measuring instrument (e.g., Portacount) challenge atmosphere since it is a potential d.
-Oil mist apparatus uses photometry as system for carcinogen measuring challenge and breathing zone atmospheres Subject generally performs the following functions e. during fit testing: Highlight significance of functions as related to job 1) Normal breathing performance 2) Deep breathing 3) Moving head from side to side Moving head up and down 4) Frown 5) 6) Talking Running in place 7) 8) Normal breathing SELECTION OF RESPIRATORS Objective 2.07.08 1.
-Most critical factor: the protection factor for respirator device to be used needs to be adequate to control radiation 29 CFR 1910.134 dose, considering the work area concentration 2.
+2) Challenge atmosphere with a light scattering photometer

+- 3) Fit check by user - 6.
+Fit testing of individual is normally quantitative

+- a.
+Involves measurement of a challenge atmosphere both inside and outside respiratory facepiece

+- b.
+A "fit factor" is determined by dividing concentration of challenge atmosphere outside respirator by concentration inside facepiece

+- c.
+An oil mist may be used as a challenge atmosphere or particle measuring instrument (e.g., Portacount)

+- d.
+Oil mist apparatus uses photometry as system for measuring challenge and breathing zone atmospheres

+- e.
+Subject generally performs the following functions during fit testing:

+- 1) Normal breathing

+- 2) Deep breathing

+- 3) Moving head from side to side

+- 4) Moving head up and down

+- 5) Frown

+- 6) Talking

+- 7) Running in place

+- 8) Normal breathing

+D. SELECTION OF RESPIRATORS

+- 1. Most critical factor: the protection factor for respirator device to be used needs to be adequate to control radiation dose, considering the work area concentration - 2.
 Only NIOSH approved respirators shall be selected.

-Objective 2.07.09 3.
-General considerations.
-The selection of a proper respirator - B. General considerations.
+3. General considerations.
 The selection of a proper respirator for any given situation shall require consideration of the following factors: